 Thankfully, another family had a thermometer, which confirmed his fever.

 We cut our trip short, packed up our gear, and headed home for our little guy to recover.

-And I learned that, while any first aid kit is better than no first aid kit, perhaps it is better have a comprehensive first aid kit, especially when camping with little ones.
-As we begin camping season this summer, we’ll go through our first aid kit and see what items we should add.
+And I learned that, while any first aid kit is better than no first aid kit, perhaps it is better to have a comprehensive first aid kit, especially when camping with little ones.
+As we begin camping this summer, we’ll go through our first aid kit and see what items we should add.
 Included will be a thermometer and other helpful tools that will help with sick infants and toddlers.

 6: You don’t need all the gear

 It seems like everywhere you look, especially as parents, you’re told that you need to have all the right gear for each different moment for your child.
 Camping is no exception.
 But before filling your closet or garage with gear, consider using what you already have for camping.